 G-BOMBS: Greens, Beans, Onions, Mushrooms, Berries, and Seeds

-“G-BOMBS” is an acronym you can use to remember the most nutrient-dense, health-promoting foods on the planet.
-These are the foods you should eat every day, and they should make up a significant proportion of your diet – these foods are extremely effective at preventing chronic disease and promoting health and longevity.
+“G-BOMBS” is an acronym that you can use to remember the most nutrient-dense, health-promoting foods on the planet.
+These are the foods that you should eat every day, and they should make up a significant proportion of your diet.
+These foods are extremely effective at preventing chronic disease and promoting health and longevity.

 G – Greens

 Raw leafy greens contain only about 100 calories per pound, and are packed with nutrients.
 Leafy greens contain substances that protect blood vessels, and are associated with reduced risk of diabetes.1-3 Greens are an excellent tool for weight loss, since they can be consumed in virtually unlimited quantities.
-Leafy greens are also the most nutrient-dense of all foods, but unfortunately are only consumed in miniscule amounts in a typical American diet.
-We should follow the example of our closest living relatives – chimpanzees and gorillas – who consume tens of pounds of green leaves every day.
-The majority of calories in green vegetables, including leafy greens, come from protein, and this plant protein is packaged with beneficial phytochemicals: Green vegetables are rich in folate (the natural form of folic acid), calcium, and contain small amounts of omega-3 fatty acids.
+Leafy greens are also the most nutrient-dense of all foods, but unfortunately are only consumed in minuscule amounts in a typical American diet.
+We should follow the example of our closest living relatives—chimpanzees and gorillas—who consume tens of pounds of green leaves every day.
+The majority of calories in green vegetables, including leafy greens, come from protein, and this plant protein is packaged with beneficial phytochemicals: green vegetables are rich in folate (the natural form of folic acid), calcium, and contain small amounts of omega-3 fatty acids.
 Leafy greens are also rich in antioxidant pigments called carotenoids, specifically lutein and zeaxanthin, which are the carotenoids known to promote healthy vision.4 Also, several leafy greens and other green vegetables (such as bok choy, broccoli, and kale) belong to the cruciferous family of vegetables.

 B – Beans